yayolande/ChatRoom/readme.md

 # ChatRoom

 A simple client-server chat application made with NodeJs.
-This version use http connection rather tan socket, which is not suited for this use case.
+This version use http connection rather than socket, which is not suited for this use case.
 In a future iteration, I will implement it with socket, but for now I need to learn the basic of NodeJs, therefore let's tone  down the difficulty.

 ## Installation